Hertfordshire Militia: Special Reserve

 After the Boer War, the future of the militia was called into question.
 There were moves to reform the Auxiliary Forces (Militia, Yeomanry and Volunteers) to take their place in the six Army Corps proposed by the Secretary of State for War, St John Brodrick.
 However, little of Brodrick's scheme was carried out.
 Under the more sweeping Haldane Reforms of 1908, the Militia was replaced by the Special Reserve (SR), a semi-professional force whose role was to provide reinforcement drafts for regular units serving overseas in wartime, rather like the earlier Militia Reserve.
-The battalion became the 4th (Extra Reserve) Battalion, Bedfordshire Regiment, on com[letion of its annual training on 14 June 1908.
+The battalion became the 4th (Extra Reserve) Battalion, Bedfordshire Regiment, on completion of its annual training on 14 June 1908.

 World War I

 Mobilisation

 On the declaration of war on 4 August 1914 the 3rd and 4th SR battalions of the Bedfords went to Felixstowe and took up their war station in the Harwich garrison.
 The Marquess of Salisbury (formerly Viscount Cranborne) was still officially in command of the 4th Bn at the time.
 At Felixstowe the SR battalions carried out the dual tasks of garrison duty and preparing reinforcement drafts of regular reservists, special reservists, recruits and returning wounded for the regular battalions of the Bedfords serving on the Western Front.
-They probably helped to organise the 9th and 10th (Reserve) Bns in the Harwich Garrison to carry out the same role for the Kitchener's Army battalions of the Bedfords.
+They organised the 9th and 10th (Reserve) Bns (see below) in the Harwich Garrison to carry out the same role for the Kitchener's Army battalions of the Bedfords.
 Later, however, the 4th (Extra Reserve) Battalion was one of only a few SR battalions that was employed for combat during World War I.

-Western Front
+4th (Extra Reserve) Battalion

 On 10 July 1916 the battalion was at Landguard Fort, Felixstowe, when it was ordered to mobilise for overseas service.
 On 24 July it entrained for Southampton where it embarked on SS Inventor, arriving in France at Le Havre early next day.
 Three days later at Coupigny, together with the infantry battalion of the Honourable Artillery Company (HAC) and the 1st Artists Rifles, both former officer training units of the Territorial Force, and the 7th (Extra Reserve) Battalion, Royal Fusiliers, (7th RF) of the SR, it constituted 190th Brigade in 63rd (Royal Naval) Division.
 The Royal Naval Division had been formed from surplus Royal Navy (RN) reservists and Royal Marines (RM) on the outbreak of war and had taken part in the Defence of Antwerp and the Gallipoli campaign.
 In April 1916 the division was transferred to the War Office, taking the number of a disbanded 63rd Division, and was transported to the Western Front, where it was reorganised with one army brigade (190th) and two RN/RM brigades (188th and 189th).